 As Bellevue and the Puget Sound Region continue to grow, and as Bellevue continues to be a desirable community to live in, the city will need to accommodate new residents through the supply of additional housing units.
 This Comprehensive Plan sets a goal of 35,000 additional housing units within the city by 2044.
-An analysis of housing capacity by income is in Appendices Q and R of the FEIS for the 2024 Comprehensive Plan Periodic Update.

-The Land Use element describes the manner in which the city will grow and identifies locations proposed for growth.
+The Land Use element describes the manner in which the city will grow and the locations proposed for growth.
 This element builds upon the Land Use element by adopting policies to promote the provision of additional housing in Bellevue.
-Generally, the policies encourage housing supply by streamlining development
+Generally, the policies encourage housing supply by streamlining development regulations, incentivizing development and allowing for additional housing density within the city.